JANUARY

 International Day of the World’s Indigenous Peoples (A/RES/49/214)

-On August 9th, the United Nations sponsors the International Day of the World’s Indigenous Peoples, a time when issues faced by native populations around the world are discussed at the UN and elsewhere.
+On August 9th, the United Nations sponsors the International Day of the World’s Indigenous Peoples.
+It encourages people to learn about the issues facing native populations around the world.
 The UN chooses a different theme for each year’s observance.
 Past themes have included education and substance abuse prevention.

 International Youth Day (A/RES/54/120)

-International Youth Day is held on August 12th of every year and is a time when the United Nations raises awareness about the problems facing teenagers in countries around the world.
-A different focus is chosen each year to bring to light various social and health problems that impact teens.
+Every year, International Youth Day takes place on August 12th of.
+It’s an opportunity for the United Nations to raise awareness about the social and health problems facing teenagers in countries around the world.
+A different focus is chosen each year.

 World Humanitarian Day (A/RES/63/139)

 World Humanitarian Day is held on August 19th of every year.
-Its purpose is to remember people who are suffering due to poverty, hunger, natural disasters and violence and to encourage global participation in efforts to provide relief for these individuals through volunteerism, charity and empowering local communities.
+Its purpose is to recognize people who are suffering due to poverty, hunger, natural disasters and violence.
+It also encourages the world to participate in efforts to provide relief for these individuals through volunteerism, charity and empowering local communities.

 The International Day for the Remembrance of the Slave Trade and Its Abolition is held on August 23rd of every year to ensure that the damaging practices of slavery as an institution is never forgotten.
 It is a time when the United Nations honors abolitionists and those who fought for freedom and equality for all people.